What Seattle area public transit riders should know about the novel coronavirus

 What can you do as a public transit rider to keep yourself and others healthy?

-Both Metro and Sound Transit encourage passengers who feel sick or are experiencing symptoms of the virus to stay home and avoid public places, following guidance from local and state public health agencies.
+King County Metro, Sound Transit and Washington State Ferries all encourage passengers who feel sick or are experiencing symptoms of the virus to stay home and avoid public places, following guidance from local and state public health agencies.
 At a news conference Saturday, King County Executive Dow Constantine urged people with cold and flu symptoms to stay off the buses.

 Riders should also cover their sneezes and coughs, wash their hands frequently and avoid touching their face after being in public places.